-- Absence of accessible parking; - · absence of van accessible parking; - incorrect dimensions of accessible parking spaces; - improperly located signage; - accessible parking spaces where water pools and snow melt creates icy conditions that become hazardous in the winter: - parking space identified in gravel lots that fail to provide a path of travel to a sidewalk or facilities; and - cross slopes that exceed 1:48 ratio on paved lots.
+- Absence of accessible parking; - absence of van accessible parking; - incorrect dimensions of accessible parking spaces; - improperly located signage; - accessible parking spaces where water pools and snow melt creates icy conditions that become hazardous in the winter; - parking space identified in gravel lots that fail to provide a path of travel to a sidewalk or facilities; and - cross slopes that exceed 1:48 ratio on paved lots.

 Plans & Progress: Public Works Staff assisted the ADA Compliance Committee during the self-evaluation process, and together with Port and Harbor staff helped develop solutions and remedies included in the Transition Plan.
 City Council approved the Transition Plan in Resolution 19-024.
 This project proposes to proceed in two phases.
 Phase 1, paving accessible parking spaces and two van accessible spaces at Harbor Ramps 3, 4 and 5, at public restrooms and resolving non-compliant signage and pavement marking will be completed in 2021.
-Phase 2 includes resolving non-compliant parking lot cross slopes and non-compliant signage and pavement marking identified at other city facilities.
+Phase 2 includes resolving non-compliant City Hall entrance, and non-compliant parking lot cross slopes, signage and pavement markings identified at city facilities.